rse-book/rse-book.github.io/README.md

-# Research Software Engineering -- A Researcher's Guide to the Open Source Ecosystem
+# Research Software Engineering -- A Guide to the Open Source Ecosystem